ninjamath3/ninjamath3/README.md

 ## Mathys – Portfolio of Projects

-Welcome to my GitHub portfolio.
 Below are selected personal and professional projects showcasing my work in robotics, data processing, embedded systems, and software engineering.

 The main project presentations are directly available here: